Skip to Content

 The cost of a front door wreath can vary so much.

-In a Facebook group I’m in, people make beautiful mesh wreaths using dollar store material for under $10.
-And there’s a woman at the farmers’ market we work at who sells these exact same wreaths for $55 to $75.
+In a Facebook group I’m in, people make beautiful mesh wreaths using dollar store materials for under $10.
+And there’s a woman at the farmers’ market we worked at who sold these exact same wreaths for $55 to $75.

 And then cost depends on what kind of wreath you want.
 A personalized wooden one, a personalized metal one, a generic wooden or metal one, a large one, a small one, on and on.

-And then, if you’re like me and want to change with the seasons, you’ll be paying that cost times four (or more, if you change for holidays too).
+And then, if you’re like me and want a seasonal wreath for each season, you’ll be paying that cost times four (or more, if you change for holidays too).

 A ladder next to a house a with a bottle with power washing liquid in front of it.